 Without Breaking the Bank

-While on Nanny duties during the school holidays this year I was concerned about the usual budget not stretching quite as far as it used to.
+While on Nanny duties during the school holidays I am always concerned about the usual budget not stretching quite as far as it used to.
 So, Grampi and I put our thinking caps on to come up with some activities in and around Broad Haven that would keep the children engaged and not break the bank.
 As we try each one out we will add photographs and suggestions from our own experiences.

 Living in this part of the world we so often take this wonderful resource on our doorstep for granted.
 This was my playground as a child.
 Sandcastle building and decorating competitions always go down a storm.
 It’s not just the building but the collecting of shells and stones for decorating that can keep the children occupied for ages.
 Try suggesting building a boat or a car with a bucket as a steering wheel.
 The imaginative games this can spark are never ending.